objektwerks/recipes/kimchi.md

 Brine
 -----
-1. Slice cabbage into bite-size pieces.
-2. Place sliced cabbage in a large bowl.
+1. Place sliced cabbage in a large bowl.
-3. Mix in kosher salt, then cool water to create a brine.
+2. Mix in kosher salt, then cool water to create a brine.
-4. Let the cabbage soak for 2+ hours.
+3. Let the cabbage soak for 2+ hours.

 Sauce
 -----